 Thus, the U.S. government came up with the Chapter 12 bankruptcy in 1986 to help farms and fisheries.
 Its objective was to help farms and fisheries against the rising debt level in the farming industry.
 In 1983, the industry debt rose to about $216 billion, primarily due to high commodity prices.

 This act and provisions of Chapter 12 bankruptcy were intended to be applied initially only up to the year 1993.
 The authorities, however, extended it until it became permanent law in 2005.

 Eligibility for Chapter 12 Bankruptcy

 Also, over 50% of their gross income should have come from their farming or fishing operations in the last year.
-Also, half of their total debt should be for their business.
+Also, half of their total debt should be related to such business.
 This means debt for a home or for any other purpose will not count.

 The prescribed debt levels for those planning to file this bankruptcy keep changing depending on the economic scenario and commodity prices.
 For instance, the Farmer Family Relief Act of 2019 raised the debt limit from $3.3 million to $10 million.
 Such a rise in the debt limit was the result of rising U.S. farm debt, a trade war with China, adverse weather conditions, and more.

 All bankruptcy filers (individual, corporation, or partnership) must not fail to appear in the court.
-Also, they need to obey all the court orders.
+Moreover, obviously, all the petitioners need to obey all the court orders.
 Moreover, the petitioner needs to get credit counseling within 180 prior to filing the petition under this chapter.
 The counseling must be from an approved agency.

 Chapter 12 Bankruptcy: Process

 The process of filing for this bankruptcy is similar to other bankruptcies.
 To start with, the farmer or fisherman has to file a petition.
 The petition should accompany schedules, financial statements, a list of debts and creditors, and any other document that the court may want.
 And finally, all these documents need to be submitted to the bankruptcy court together with necessary fees if any.

-After filing the petition, the court will assign a Trustee once they receive the petition.
+The court will assign a Trustee once they receive the petition.
 The responsibility of the trusty includes checking documents, reviewing the operations of debtors, making recommendations to the court, and collecting and distributing payments.